Celestún Municipality

-Celestún Municipality (Yucatec Maya: "terror of stone") is one of the 106 municipalities in the Mexican state of Yucatán containing (868.63 km2) of land and is located roughly 105 km west of the city of Mérida.
+Celestún Municipality (Yucatec Maya: "terror of stone") is a municipality in the Mexican state of Yucatán containing 868.63 km2 of land and is located roughly 105 km west of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and was located in the chieftainship of Ah-Canul.
 After colonization, the area was one of the few that did not become part of the encomienda system, and was established in 1718, as a town under the jurisdiction of Sisal, where it served as an important source of salt.

 Yucatán declared its independence from the Spanish Crown in 1821 and the area was transferred from Sisal to the Maxcanú Municipality in 1872.
 In 1918 the area became its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of heritage and public monuments; public security; public works, nomenclature and recruitment; and public buildings and ecology.